 These spiced nuts will keep perfectly when saved in a sealed container for at least a week, if you can hold off on eating them that long.

-If you’re looking for another recipe for spiced nuts that’s a stunner for cocktail parties, try my Maple Spiced Nuts—as seen in the photo above.
+If you’re looking for another recipe for spiced nuts that’s a stunner for cocktail parties, try my Maple Spiced Nuts and serve both for a contrasting, yet complementary appetizer pairing.

 - 3 tablespoons brown sugar

 - 1 teaspoon red curry paste

 - Preheat the oven to 350 degrees F. Line a large rimmed baking sheet with parchment paper.

 - Stir the brown sugar, fish sauce, curry paste, and ginger together in a large bowl.

 - Add the cashews and stir to coat.